 You should have said NO. – In Mary Kay, women are taught that “no does not mean no.” It means “I need more information.”
 Women are taught to repeatedly ask other women to consider Mary Kay, even if they have already said a firm no. They just don’t understand enough about Mary Kay.
 If they knew more, they’d say yes.
 So keep asking, and eventually you’ll wear them down.
 So even saying NO doesn’t work in Mary Kay, because you will still be hounded… whether it’s to buy products, sign up to sell Mary kay, buy an inventory package, place additional orders that you don’t need, or go to a company event.
 And coincidentally, many of us said no. It was just dismissed by our upline.

 The business is simple. – The concept behind Mary Kay is simple.
 Sell products.
 Recruit new distributors.
 Wash.
 Rinse.
 Repeat.
 The execution of the concept is not so easy, however.
 Due to market saturation, it is difficult to find women to sell to and to recruit.
 There are too many other options in the cosmetics market and there are too many other women trying to sell and recruit, with no limitations such as territories.
-Mary Kay sales directors and charlatans like Allison Lamarr will teach you about time management, scheduling, goal-setting, interviewing, closing sales, and the like.
+Mary Kay sales directors and charlatans will teach you about time management, scheduling, goal-setting, interviewing, closing sales, and the like.
 What they won’t teach you is an effective way to find more potential customers or recruits.
 Why not?
 Because a method for finding such customers and recruits doesn’t really exist.
 It is next to impossible to get a consistent flow of new customers and recruits.
 About the only way to do it is the equivalent of cold-calling… constantly.
 In a real business, there are tried and true ways of getting in front of your market in a way that will turn into business.
 In MLM, everyone is a target and there is no true way to isolate the good candidates (read: the ones who are easy to sway) to give yourself a good chance of being successful.
 That’s not to say it doesn’t happen.
 There are a few hundred women in Mary Kay who are very successful.
-Out of about 700,000 consultants at any given time, with about 500,000 of those consultants quitting and being replaced each year.
+Years ago when the company had 700,000 consultants in the U.S., 480,000 were quitting and being replaced each year.
 Your chances of success are almost nil.

 You shouldn’t have ordered more inventory than you could sell. – This makes sense, right?
 You should only order what you can sell.
 The problem is that women are coerced into buying large inventory packages with misinformation.
 They are told the products “fly right off the shelf” and that “you can’t sell from an empty wagon.”